varunkakkar/one-click-hugo-cms/site/content/_index.md

       of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
-  - image: /img/illustrations-coffee-gear.svg
-    text: >-
-      We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
 values:
   heading: Our values
   text: >-